Deseteral/ponczek/README.md

 - (almost) zero dependencies _*_
 - Easy to understand and extend code base

-_* Runtime dependencies are temporary - they're solutions to problems I didn't want to tackle at that specific moment, and will be removed eventually._
+_* Only uses minimal amount of high quality runtime dependencies that are in and of themselves no dependency libraries._

 ## 🙅‍♀️ What it is not?
 - Not made for high fidelity games